-Frequently asked questions and answers about anxiety and the Youth Anxiety Center
+Frequently asked questions and answers about anxiety and the Center for Youth Mental Health

-The Youth Anxiety Center is a clinical and research collaboration of NewYork-Presbyterian Hospital, Columbia University College of Physicians and Surgeons, and Weill Cornell Medical College.
+The Center for Youth Mental Health is a clinical and research collaboration of NewYork-Presbyterian Hospital, Columbia University College of Physicians and Surgeons, and Weill Cornell Medical College.
 The goal of collaborating is to better understand how anxiety affects young adults as they transition from home, and when needed, to provide treatment to facilitate a successful transition to college, work, and independent living.

 The treatment needs of young adults with anxiety disorders have not been fully understood or recognized.
 In the past, these young people have often been misdiagnosed.
-The Youth Anxiety Center is committed to a better understanding of anxiety disorders and to developing innovative treatment strategies to address the needs of this special population.
+The Center for Youth Mental Health is committed to a better understanding of anxiety disorders and to developing innovative treatment strategies to address the needs of this special population.

-For adolescents and young adults who have anxiety symptoms that are interfering with their studies, social lives, and the ability to successfully transition into independent adulthood, the Youth Anxiety Center:
+For adolescents and young adults who have anxiety symptoms that are interfering with their studies, social lives, and the ability to successfully transition into independent adulthood, the Center for Youth Mental Health:

 - Provides expert diagnosis and specialized treatment

 - Researches new treatments, including both medication and specialized cognitive therapy

 - Conducts advanced laboratory research in mice to identify abnormal biology in the developing brain

 What does the Center for Youth Mental Health offer young adults and their families to change destructive patterns and treat anxiety?